awasisto/exif_overlay/README.md

 # exif_overlay

-A script to add EXIF data overlay to images.
+A script to add EXIF data overlay to image(s).

 #### Sample input